 What is Cryptojacking?

 Cryptojacking is short for “cryptocurrency hijacking.”
-Cryptocurrencies (like bitcoin or Monero) are digital currencies that exist on a blockchain, which is an encrypted digital ledger that securely keeps track of the order of transactions between computers.
+Cryptocurrencies (like bitcoin or Monero) are digital currencies that exist on a blockchain.
+A blockchain is an encrypted digital ledger that securely keeps track of the order of transactions between computers.

-Simply put, cryptojacking is using computing power from someone else’s computer, smartphone or tablet to create, or “mine”, cryptocurrency without permission.
+Simply put, cryptojacking is stealing computing power from someone else’s device to create, or “mine”, cryptocurrency.
+The power can come from a computer, smartphone or tablet.
 Unlike malware or ransomware, cryptojackers steal power, not data.

-The con involves infecting websites then stealing computational power from an unsuspecting website visitor’s computer.
-The power is used to create cryptocurrency, which requires significant amounts of energy.
+The con involves infecting websites, then stealing computational power from an unsuspecting website visitor’s computer.
+Why steal power?
+Mining cryptocurrency takes vast amounts of computing power, which can be expensive to generate.

-To mine a cryptocurrency, a computer solves extremely complex mathematical puzzles to produce a piece of data, which makes a new unit of a given cryptocurrency.
-This mining process is difficult and energy-intensive to ensure these data sets are scarce enough to serve as a currency.
-Think about it - if it were too easy to mine a bitcoin, then the coin would have no value.
+To mine a cryptocurrency, a computer solves extremely complex mathematical puzzles to produce a piece of data.
+This data makes a new unit of a given cryptocurrency.
+The mining process is difficult and energy-intensive to ensure these data sets are scarce enough to serve as a currency.
+Think about it - if it's easy to mine a bitcoin, the coin would have no value.

 Here’s some perspective on the amount of energy cryptomining requires.
-The Bitcoin Energy Consumption Index reports that bitcoin uses about 32 terawatts of energy every year, enough to power about three million U.S. households.
+The Bitcoin Energy Consumption Index reports that bitcoin uses about 32 terawatts of energy every year.
+This is enough to power about three million U.S. households.
 By comparison, processing the billions of Visa transactions that take place each year consumes the same amount of power as just 50,000 American homes, according to Digiconomist.

 Stealing processing power is cheaper than running expensive server farms.
 It’s easier than installing malware to steal and sell corporate data.
 And, it often goes unnoticed by the victim.

 What Happens to Your Computer or Device